Sluggers ignite Australia in rout of China | The Japan Times

 Australian starter Travis Blackley, who pitched for the Tohoku Rakuten Golden Eagles in 2014, threw 4 2/3 scoreless innings to earn the win.
 Blackley allowed two hits, one on a bunt single in the first, and struck out two.

 Australia has participated in all four editions of the WBC.
 The country’s only other victory came in 2009, against host Mexico.
-The Aussies were forced the qualify for this year’s WBC after losing all three of their games in 2013.
+The Aussies were forced to qualify for this year’s WBC after losing all three of their games in 2013.

-Now they stand a win away from a first-ever berth in the second round with mighty Cuba standing in the way.
+Now they stand a win away from a first-ever berth in the second round, which begins Sunday at Tokyo Dome.

-“I think the Cubans have been decimated with guys who have played in the major leagues,” Deeble said.
-“You look at (Yoenis) Cespedes, (Jose) Abreu, the list goes on and on.
-But they’re a fantastic baseball country.
-It’s not going to be easy tomorrow, we understand that.
-They keep producing good baseball players.
-(Alfredo) Despaigne, (Frederich) Cepeda, they’ve been good over a long period of time.

-“I think this is our chance.
-I think this one’s our chance.
-It’s our turn.”
+Ju took the loss after allowing a pair of run in three innings on the mound.